 If true, this is a pretty big deal.
 In iOS 8.4 beta 3, any publication created with Apple's free iBooks Author app, not just digital textbooks, is reportedly viewable on the iPhone 6 and iPhone 6 Plus along with their video content, Study Cards, the glossary, highlights and linked online content.

-In this tutorial, I’m going to show you how to identify the amount of on-device storage consumed by iBooks content, teach you how to reclaim storage space by removing books and PDFs you’ve read, and share a few useful tips along the way that I bet you didn’t know about.
+Now, if you're anything like me, your devices are stuffed to the gills with multimedia-rich smart reads.
+In this tutorial, I’m going to show you how to identify the amount of on-device storage consumed by iBooks content, teach you how to reclaim storage space by removing books and PDFs you've read and share a few useful tips along the way that I bet you didn’t know about.

 The online retail giant Amazon on Thursday announced a brand new application for the Mac which allows anyone to create and publish textbooks on Kindle.
 Currently in beta and available in English only, the applications can be downloaded to Mac or Windows PCs through Amazon's website.